LilianGong/AmazonAlexaAnalysis/readme.md

 Self-organizing map (SOM) is an artificial neural network algorithm that achieves dimensional reduction in an unsupervised way.
 SOM reduced the original data to a 2-dimensional map, and displays the similarities among data.

 Firstly, 20\*20 elements were generated and evenly distributed in the map, each of these elements was a vector that had the same dimension as the raw data points.
 Then, in the competition process, each data point would be compared to the elements in the map, and the element which was the closest (in euclidean distance) to the data point was found as the winner element.
-The winning elements determine the spatial location of a topological neighbourhood, thereby providing the basis for cooperation/adaptation among neighbouring elements, pushing all neighbours towards the data point from the training set.
+The winning elements determine the spatial location of a topological neighborhood, thereby providing the basis for cooperation/adaptation among neighboring elements, pushing all neighbors towards the data point from the training set.

 ![image](pics/som_equation.png)
 ![image](pics/som_1.png)